-The results on Japan's TC components (to assess whether the necessary laws, regulations, or other required measures are in force and effect) are as shown in Table 6-6: 4 Cs (Compliant), 24 LCs (Largely Compliant), 10 PCs (Partially Compliant), and 1 NC (Non-Compliant), 1 N/A (Not Applicable).
+The results on Japan's TC components (Technical Compliance: to assess whether the necessary laws, regulations, or other required measures are in force and effect) are as shown in Table 6-9: 4 Cs (Compliant), 24 LCs (Largely Compliant), 10 PCs (Partially Compliant), and 1 NC (Non-Compliant), 1 N/A (Not Applicable).

-The results of Japan's effectiveness component (to assess whether the AML/CFT systems are working) are as shown in Table 6-7: 3 SEs (Substantial) and 8 MEs (Moderate).
-Based on these results, Japan was evaluated as a country with enhanced follow-up track.
+The results of Japan's effectiveness component (to assess whether the AML/CFT systems are working) are as shown in Table 6-10: 3 SEs (Substantial) and 8 MEs (Moderate).
+Based on these evaluation results, Japan was rated PC and NC for 11 recommendations in the TC assessment and ME for 8 recommendations in the effectiveness assessment.
+Also, Japan was rated PC for Recommendation 5.
+As a result, Japan was evaluated as an "enhanced follow-up country" (for the rating criteria, refer to Chapter 6, Section 1, Paragraph 1, item 2 (3) above).